IDAES/idaes-pse/docs/reference_guides/model_libraries/generic/costing/process_costing_sslw.rst

 Additionally, users may pass an argument 'integer' (defaults to True) whether the number of units should be restricted to an integer or not.

-To select the correct fan type users must calculate the total head in inH2O and select the proper fan type from table 13.
+To select the correct fan type users must calculate the total head in inches of water (inH2O) and select the proper fan type from table 13.
 Additionally, the user must select the head factor (head_factor) from table 14.

 Table 13.
 Typical Operating Ranges of Fans